STRATEGY FOCUS

 WORLD LANGUAGES

-Students read a children’s book or fairy tale in the target language and use SWBS to write about what they understood about characters and plot from the story, either in English or the target language.
+When reading a children’s book or fairy tale in the target language, students use SWBS to write about what they understood about the characters and plot, either in English or the target language.

 HEALTH & PHYSICAL EDUCATION